 PULLMAN, Wash.
 A new program, funded by the National Science Foundation, will give eight undergraduate students from across the nation the opportunity to study plant biology in cutting-edge labs at Washington State University.

 The Research Experience for Undergraduate program is accepting applications from students wanting real-world experience in plant genomics and biotechnology.
 Applications are due by March 30 and winners will be notified by April 25.
-To apply, or for more information, visit http://bit.ly/wsureu.
+For more information on REU programs visit https://summerresearch.wsu.edu/

 Undergraduates accepted into the REU site will receive a $5,000 stipend for the 10-week session, free housing,and travel assistance to and from Pullman, Wash.